 Code names for the five beaches where the Allies landed: Utah, Omaha, Gold, Juno, and Sword.

-May 1943 - The Trident Conference, a British and American strategy meeting on the war.
+The Trident Conference, a British and American strategy meeting on the war.
 In Washington, DC, Winston Churchill, President Roosevelt and their military advisers discuss, among other things, crossing the English Channel.

 1944 - The Germans expect an invasion along the north coast of France, but they do not know where.
 They build up their troops and artillery near Calais, where the English Channel is the narrowest.

-before they leave, Eisenhower says, "The tide has turned!
+before they leave, Eisenhower tells them, "The tide has turned!
 The free men of the world are marching together to victory....
 We will accept nothing less than full victory!"

 Between midnight and 8 am, Allied forces fly 14,674 sorties.

-6:30 am - Troops begin coming ashore on a 60-mile front.
+6:30 am - Troops begin coming ashore on a 50-mile front.

 In a broadcast to the people of occupied Europe, Eisenhower says, "Although the initial assault may not have been in your own country, the hour of your liberation is approaching."